jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.1.3 July 28 2019 =
+Fixed issue where Skrollr did not scroll to the top of a page in mobile after arriving from a different page.
+This affected Blink based browsers

 = 1.1.2 July 22 to July 23 2019 =
-Fixed issue where Skrollr did not scroll to the top of a page in mobile after arriving from a different page.
-This affected Blink based browsers; File rearranging for Skrollr effects; Fixed compatibility issues between Skrollr and Jetpack's Infinite Scroll
+File rearranging for Skrollr effects; Fixed compatibility issues between Skrollr and Jetpack's Infinite Scroll

 = 1.1.1 July 20 2019 =
 Fixed JavaScript error for social media button container; file cleanup